 Extra stops incur a slight penalty because it takes time to find the charger, start a charge, and get going again.

-4/10/18 What we now know is that CCS charging on the Electric Highway was about to get a fix for a known issue.
-Had I known that, I might have even put off collecting the car!
+2019: What we now know is that CCS charging on the Electric Highway was about to get a fix for a known issue.
+Not that it worked for the Ioniq in my experience…

 I used Plugshare as it’s my current favourite route planner, on a desktop PC.
 There’s multiple factors to account for (range isn’t a fixed thing and not all chargers offer a plug to fit your car for example) – Plugshare does most of the work for you.
 I ended up with a (paper) list of postcodes of chargers at quite frequent intervals, to account for changes on the day.
 The Ioniq takes a “CCS” plug to rapid charge.
 While this is an EU standard, the Nissan Chademo connector is slightly more common.
 Most chargers have at least one CCS on offer, and often all 3 standards.
 However, older charge points at motorway services don’t all offer CCS.